-- 1. Assure an up-to-date health file (Within Viewpoint, starting June 2023). - 2.
-Provide written proof of current professional CPR certification (Health Care Provider from the American Heart Association) prior to attending a clinical course.
-(Within Viewpoint, starting June 2023). - 3.
+- 1. Assure an up-to-date health file In Viewpoint. - 2.
+Provide proof of current professional CPR certification (Health Care Provider from the American Heart Association) prior to attending a clinical course. - 3.
 Completed an updated Background Information Disclosure (BID) as required by the school.
-(Within Viewpoint, starting June 2023).